-- A. If the student establishes that through no fault of the student's, the student was denied the consultation described in paragraph G(3)(a) supra, within the time limitation stated in paragraph G(3)(b) supra; - B. If the Committee establishes that the professor has violated paragraph G(3)(b) by failing to substantially comply with the required standards for measuring the student's grade described in that paragraph; or - C. If the Committee establishes that the standard of measurement provided by the professor is incorrect or, as applied to the student's grade, clearly indicates that the student should have received more credit than was in fact received.
+- i.
+If the student establishes that through no fault of the student's, the student was denied the consultation described in paragraph F(2) supra, within the time limitation stated in paragraph G(2) supra; - ii.
+If the Committee establishes that the professor has violated paragraph G(3)(b) by failing to substantially comply with the required standards for measuring the student's grade described in that paragraph; or - iii.
+If the Committee establishes that the standard of measurement provided by the professor is incorrect or, as applied to the student's grade, clearly indicates that the student should have received more credit than was in fact received.

-The effect of this presumption is that it will shift the entire burden of proof to the professor to prove by a preponderance of the evidence that the professor did not violate paragraph G(2).
+The effect of this presumption is that it will shift the entire burden of proof to the professor to prove by a preponderance of the evidence that the professor did not violate paragraph F(2).